 Deprioritizing an unhappy customer can only make things worse, whereas a quick, useful response could diffuse the situation.

 Now that we’ve covered the ways you can prioritize incoming support requests, let’s look at what it takes to actually do it.

 There are two broad categories, do it manually and do it automatically.

 If you have a small number of monthly support tickets or calls, manually is an adequate option.

 I suggest creating a rule book based on your unique context and the ideas above, and then assigning the task to an agent.

 You can set up your help desk to direct every incoming ticket to one particular agent, who can then manually apply a priority tag that files the request into the correct priority inbox to be handled.

 That’s one option.
 It’s not going to be entirely accurate, it’ll be judgement based, but for a handful of monthly requests, it will do.

 Modern technological developments make it easy to prioritize thousands of customer support requests in real-time.

-By prioritizing along value and risk lines, you can mitigate harmful events and boost sales directly from the customer service department.
+By prioritizing along value and risk lines, you can mitigate harmful events, boost sales, and even improve Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT) directly from the customer service department.